 Cranked organ pipes

 Over the past decade or so square-profile bass recorders have become enormously popular.
 They are most familiar to us in the form of cranked organ pipes, first designed and made by Joachim Paetzold in 1953.
 Their design was patented and further developed by Joachim’s nephew Herbert Paetzold in 1975.
 Their ease of construction and their use of inexpensive materials lend themselves particularly well to the larger sizes of recorder rendering these otherwise very costly instruments more affordable to a wider range of players.
-Furthermore, their tone is impressively strong in the lower register and speaks easily over two or more octaves.
+Furthermore, their tone is impressively strong in the lower register, and they speak easily over two or more octaves.

 These wonderful instruments are capable of an extraordinary range of timbre, attack, and other sound effects and have become the tools of choice for recorder players exploring what back in the day used to be called musique concrète, these days known as “contemporary music”.